 What did happen though was people calling me ‘Bob Marley’, ‘Rasta’ or ‘Rasta Princess’ – which I found unsettling; vendors calling us into their stores ‘only to look’ and young men offering to give us directions to places.
 We had read to be wary of the latter if we weren’t ready to tip them.
 When I say tip, you think it’s voluntary, it is not.
 We succeeded in avoiding these guys for the most part until we needed directions to the tannery.

 We asked a passerby and he tried to explain it to us.
 It was a bit confusing but luckily and miraculously, he saw a guy who was also going the same way.
 (Plot twist: He wasn’t.
 He was strategically waiting for this very moment).
 Anyway, we had a mini tour of the tannery and almost got coerced into buying leather jackets before we eventually made our way out of the souks.

-We tried to visit other places afterwards; Ben Youssef Medersa was closed for renovation, the queue at Le Jardin Marjoelle was ridiculously long, we found the Maison de la Photographie by accident and enjoyed visiting it and then it was time for lunch.
+We tried to visit other places afterward; Ben Youssef Medersa was closed for renovation, the queue at Le Jardin Majorelle was ridiculously long, we found the Maison de la Photographie by accident and enjoyed visiting it and then it was time for lunch.

 Lunch at Le Jardin Restaurant was a delicious way to end the afternoon and La Salama, another restaurant in the medina, felt like just the right place to cross into the new year.

-Our first stop for day 3 was the Le Jardin Marjoelle gardens.
+Our first stop for day 3 was the Le Jardin Majorelle gardens.
 Luckily, we arrived early and got our tickets quickly.
 Our time here was spent

 taking pictures against the colorful backdrops admiring the very beautiful gardens, visiting the Yves Saint Laurent Love gallery and the Berber Museum- this I found to be really cool.